Public Art Tour

 Okanogan Country is a region rich with artistry, here you'll find painters, wood sculptures, metal workers, sketch artists, and so much more.
 Lots of these creators are lifetime locals, and many have traveled far to settle in the alluring serenity Okanogan Country has to offer.
 Join us on a self guided tour of local attractions, and enrich yourself in the culture and history as you admire tree carvings, murals, and more.

 1. Foster Creek Avenue Tree Carving

-13 sycamore trees were trasformed in to sculptures in the city of Bridgeport along Foster Creek Avenue.
-The tree, planted over 50 years ago, were diseased and dying and rather than removing them, town officials instead hired chainsaw sculptor Jacob Lewis to trasform the tree in to wooden works of art.Read More
+13 sycamore trees were transformed into sculptures in the city of Bridgeport along Foster Creek Avenue.
+The trees, planted over 50 years ago, were diseased & dying and rather than removing them, town officials instead hired chainsaw sculptor Jacob Lewis to transform the trees into wooden works of art.Read More

 3. Reflections on the Columbia, Pateros Water Towers